Vasilis Kikilias

-Vasilis Kikilias (Βασίλης Κικίλιας; born 15 May 1974) is a Greek politician, currently Ministry of Maritime Affairs and Insular Policy in the second cabinet of Kyriakos Mitsotakis.
+Vasilis Kikilias (Βασίλης Κικίλιας; born 15 May 1974) is a Greek politician, currently Minister of Maritime Affairs and Insular Policy in the second cabinet of Kyriakos Mitsotakis.

 He is a member of the Hellenic Parliament for New Democracy in the Athens A constituency.
 He is also a retired professional basketball player who played for Panionios B.C., Ionikos Nikaias B.C., AEK B.C., Apollon Patras B.C. and the Greece men's national basketball team.

 Basketball career

 Kikilias started his basketball career with Panionios BC and Ionikos Nikaias, and he then moved to AEK Athens.
 He was a member of the AEK team that won the 2000 "Saporta" European Champion Cup and the 2002 Greek Basketball A1 League.
 He was also a member of the Greece National team.